cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 }
 ```

-### Register & Controlling flows
+### Register & controlling flows

-#### Register Account Flow
+#### Register account flow

-To register an interchain account we require an off-chain process (relayer) to listen for `OnChannelOpenInit` events with the capability to finish a channel creation handshake on a given connection.
+To register an interchain account we require an off-chain process (relayer) to listen for `ChannelOpenInit` events with the capability to finish a channel creation handshake on a given connection.

 1. The controller chain binds a new IBC port with the controller portID for a given *source/counterparty connection-ids* and *interchain account owner address*.

 This port will be used to create channels between the controller & host chain for a specific owner/interchain account pair.
 Only the account with `{owner-account-address}` matching the bound port will be authorized to send IBC packets over channels created with the controller portID.
 It is up to each controller chain to enforce this port registration and access on the controller side.

-2. The controller chain emits an event signaling to open a new channel on this port given a connection
+2. The controller chain emits an event signaling to open a new channel on this port given a connection.
-3. A relayer listening for `OnChannelOpenInit` events will continue the channel creation handshake
+3. A relayer listening for `ChannelOpenInit` events will continue the channel creation handshake.
 4. During the `OnChanOpenTry` callback on the host chain an interchain account will be registered and a mapping of the interchain account address to the owner account address will be stored in state (this is used for authenticating transactions on the host chain at execution time).
 5. During the `OnChanOpenAck` callback on the controller chain a record of the interchain account address registered on the host chain during `OnChanOpenTry` is set in state with a mapping from portID -> interchain account address.
-See [version negotiation](#Version-Negotiation) section below for how to implement this
+See [version negotiation](#Version-negotiation) section below for how to implement this.
-6. During the `OnChanOpenAck` & `OnChanOpenConfirm` callbacks on the controller & host chains respectively, the [active-channel](#Active-Channels) for this interchain account/owner pair, is set in state
+6. During the `OnChanOpenAck` & `OnChanOpenConfirm` callbacks on the controller & host chains respectively, the [active-channel](#Active-channels) for this interchain account/owner pair, is set in state.

-#### Active Channels
+#### Active channels

-The controller and host chain should keep track of an `active-channel` for each registered interchain account.
+The controller and host chain must keep track of an `active-channel` for each registered interchain account.
 The `active-channel` is set during the channel creation handshake process.
 This is a safety mechanism that allows a controller chain to regain access to an interchain account on a host chain in case of a channel closing.

 An example of an active channel on the controller chain can look like this: